pallets-eco/flask-security/docs/features.rst

 JSON/Ajax Support
 -----------------

 Flask-Security supports JSON/Ajax requests where appropriate.
+Please look at :ref:`csrftopic` for details on how to work with JSON and Single Page Applications.
+More specifically
-Just remember that all endpoints require a CSRF token just like HTML views.
-More specifically JSON is supported for the following operations:
+JSON is supported for the following operations:

 * Login requests